rwaskiewicz/factory-mate/README.md

 ### ProvidedValueGenerator

-FactoryMate also supports finite sequence generation by means of the `ProvidedValueGenerator` class. `ProvidedValueGenerator` is capable of returning values from an `Array` of numbers, strings, objects, etc. that was provided to the class upon instantiation:
+FactoryMate also supports sequence generation by means of the `ProvidedValueGenerator` class. `ProvidedValueGenerator` is capable of returning values from an `Array` of numbers, strings, objects, etc. that was provided to the class upon instantiation:

 ``` typescript
 const providedValueGenerator = new ProvidedValueGenerator(['up', 'left', 'right']);